dotnet/csharplang/proposals/dictionary-expressions.md

 > For the create method:
 >   - The method must have a single parameter of type System.ReadOnlySpan<E>, passed by value, and there is an identity conversion from E to the iteration type of the collection type.
 >    - ```diff
->      + Or, the method have a single parameter of
+>      + Or, the method has a single parameter of
 >      + `IEnumerable<KeyValuePair<TKey, TValue>>` and iteration type
 >      + of the collection type is the same `KeyValuePair<,>` type.
 >   - The method has two parameters, where the first is an `IEqualityComparer<TKey>` and the second follows the rules of the 'single parameter' rule above.
 This method will be called if the collection expression includes an initial `comparer: expression`.